eden-owo/LPR-YOLOv8-CPP/README.md

 ## 📝 Notes

-- This repository utilizes the [OpenCV DNN API](https://docs.opencv.org/4.x/d6/d0f/group__dnn.html) to run [ONNX](https://onnx.ai/) exported models of YOLOv5 and Ultralytics YOLOv8.
+- This repository utilizes the [OpenCV DNN API](https://docs.opencv.org/4.x/d6/d0f/group__dnn.html) to run [ONNX](https://onnx.ai/) exported models of Ultralytics YOLOv8.
 - The example models are exported with a rectangular resolution (640x480), but the code should handle models exported with different resolutions.
 Consider using techniques like [letterboxing](https://docs.ultralytics.com/modes/predict/#letterbox) if your input images have different aspect ratios than the model's training resolution, especially for square `imgsz` exports.

 ## 🤝 Contributing